 Do you have reluctant writers in your classroom?
 This activity is sure to get them writing!
 Have your students choose a conversation heart randomly and write a silly sentence that includes the word or phrase that they chose.
 For your intermediate students, specify which type of sentence they must write — simple, compound, or complex!
-For an added layer of fun, why not give them a die and tell them odd numbers are compound sentences and even numbers are complex sentences.
-Then have them roll with each heart to determine which type of sentence they write.
+For an added layer of fun, why not give them a die, and tell them odd numbers are compound sentences and even numbers are complex sentences?
+Have students roll with each heart to determine which type of sentence they write.

 We also have some fantastic teaching resources that will help explain and reinforce the different types of sentences to your students.

 Are your preschool students still learning their colors?
 Or maybe your primary students are working on graphing?
 Then you will definitely want to make note of this activity!